 The first part of the system is contributory and is based on a Non-financial Defined Contribution (NDC) formula.
-The total pension contribution rate amounts to 19.52% of gross wage (Pillar I + Pillar II) and a premium is financed equally by employer and employee.
+The total pension contribution rate amounts to 19.52% of gross wage (Pillar I + Pillar II) and the premium is financed equally by employer and employee.
 Out of the total pension contribution rate, 12.22 p.p. are transferred to Pillar I (underwritten on individual accounts of the insured), and 7.3 p.p. to Pillar II.
 If a person has not opted out for open pension funds (OFE), the total of 7.3 p.p. is recorded on a sub-account administered by the Social Insurance Institution (NDC system).
-If he/she has opted out for the funded element (open pension funds, OFE), 4.38 p.p. are recorded on a sub-account and 2.92 p.p. are allocated to an account in a chosen open pension fund.235
+If he/she has opted out for the funded element

-234 The second pillar is still mandatory, although open pension funds (OFE) have been made voluntary since 2014 (partial opt-out for funded system).
+&lt;sup>211 The second pillar is still mandatory, although open pension funds (OFE) have been made voluntary since 2014 (partial opt-out for funded system).